-Management (EPCM) contract for the construction of the plant and ancillary facilities has been awarded to M3.
-M3 is an international engineering and construction company out of Tucson, Arizona with ample experience in Mexico.
-The Company has also initiated pre-construction activities for the water project, tailings facilities and power connection.
+On April 2010, the Engineering Procurement Construction Management (EPCM) contract for the construction of the plant and ancillary facilities was awarded to M3, an international engineering and construction company out of Tucson, Arizona with ample experience in Mexico.
+M3 has been working on site since early July.